SpoonLabs/CoCoSpoon/README.md

 # GUI

-The GUI is now availaible [here](https://github.com/SpoonLabs/CoCoSpoon-ui.git)
+The GUI is availaible on <https://github.com/SpoonLabs/CoCoSpoon-ui>

 # Screencast